ringcentral/ringcentral-embeddable/docs/widget-event.md

 ## Web phone call event

-Those events are only fired when calling mode is `Browser`.
+These events are only fired when calling mode is `Browser`.
 And user has a call in our widget.

 Get web phone (Browser) call info from web phone call event: